The official team site of the Toronto Marlies

 ON THE SCORESHEET

-• Logan Shaw put the Marlies on the board at 6:25 of the third period.
-This was his fifth goal of the season and 68th with Toronto.
-He is now in fourth place for goals scored all-time with the Marlies.
-Shaw has eight points (5 goals, 3 assists) in 18 games this season.
+• Bo Groulx put the Marlies on the board at 3:45 of the third period.
+This was his sixth career AHL shorthanded goal.
+He has 17 points (9 goals, 8 assists) in 25 games this season.

-• Blake Smith recorded the primary assist on Shaw’s third period goal.
-He has three points (1 goal, 2 assists) in 16 games this season.
+• Blake Smith had the secondary assist on Groulx’s third period goal.
+He has five points (1 goal, 4 assists) in 23 games this season.

-• Travis Boyd picked up the secondary assist on Shaw’s third period goal.
-This was his 300th career .
-He has 14 points (7 goals, 7 assists) in 16 games this season.
+• Chas Sharpe picked up the secondary assist on Boyd’s third period goal.
+He has four points (2 goals, 2 assists) in 13 games this season.

-• Artur Akhtyamov stopped 21 of 26 shots he faced.
+• Vyacheslav Peksa stopped 27 of 31 shots he faced.

 TEAM NOTES

-• The Marlies were 3-for-5 on the penalty kill and 0-for-4 on the power play.
-Toronto is 4-6-1-0 when not scoring on the power play and 2-5-1-1 when allowing a goal on the penalty kill.
+• The Marlies were 3-for-5 on the penalty kill and 0-for-2 on the power play.
+Toronto is 6-10-1-0 when not scoring on the power play and 5-9-1-1 when allowing a goal on the penalty kill.

-• Toronto outshot Providence 36-26.
-Bo Groulx and Chas Sharpe led the Marlies with four shots on goal.
-Toronto is 3-4-1-0 when outshooting their opponent.
+• Laval outshot Toronto 32-25 in all situations.
+Travis Boyd led the Marlies with four shots on net.
+Toronto is 7-7-0-0 when outshot by their opponent.

 POSTGAME QUOTES